resyntax/resyntax/README.md

-I'm just a guy, who writes code and can do it for you.
+I'm just a guy, who writes code: and can do it for you.

 Reach me on my discord resyntax#0630 if you want me to do something for you.
 I do Python, Node.js, and C#.

-I specialise in discord bots and database scenanigans.
+I specialise in discord bots and database shenanigans.

 Thunderstore : resyntax